Photo by: Joel Schulman

 per person, double occupancy*

 You will be introduced to the rich culture and strong-willed people of Havana, as well as the spectacular UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage site of the Valley of the Sugar Mills, and the colonial town of Trinidad on Cuba’s southern coast.
-The people of Cuba are friendly and open.
-You will find many wonderful faces to photograph in the cities and the countryside – some who earn a living in this way and others who are just as pleased to be photographed looking for nothing in return.
+The locals are friendly and open.
+You will find many wonderful faces to photograph in the cities and the countryside.

 I’d like to add my thanks: to my photo leaders, for teaching me new skills and boosting my confidence, to Leonel for sharing your abundant knowledge of and love for your country, to Jacque for flawless (yes, flawless!) organization of the trip, and to all of my new friends, for welcoming me into your lives to share this adventure.
 This trip was fabulous.
 The photo opportunities were everywhere.I learned a great deal about photography and the country.
 The travel arrangements were flawless.